 A brilliant debut season of minor-league baseball and the dawn of modern professional sports in Las Vegas

-Avi Kwa Ame may soon become Nevada’s fourth national monument.
+Avi Kwa Ame is Nevada’s fourth national monument.
 Photographer L.E.
 Baskow recently traveled there to witness its majesty and document its wildlife.

 With memories of Muhammad Ali’s great Las Vegas fights, our reporter sets off on a journey to revisit the hero of his youth at the Ali Center in Louisville.